-These mainly consist of cash and cash equivalents, and trade receivables.
+These mainly consist of cash and cash equivalents, trade and other receivables.
 These are settled in a short term, and the carrying amount thereof is a reasonable approximation to the fair value thereof.

-Financial assets measured at fair value through other comprehensive income:
+Financial assets measured at fair value through profit or loss: